aplteam/Tatin/docs/FirstStepsWithTatin.md

 I> Note that you should know what [Semantic Versioning](./SemanticVersioning.html) is all about.

-In this document additional information that you might or might not be interested in at this stage is presented in gray boxes.
+In this document additional information, that you might or might not be interested in at this stage, is presented in boxes.
 You might well skip over them till later.

 ## Where we start from